flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 C2NG designates the service itself.
 C2NG is a web service and exposes the API described in the [API Definition](#api-definition) sections.

-The following diagram present a schematic view of the C2NG application architecture.
+The following diagram presents a schematic view of the C2NG application architecture.

 ```mermaid
 flowchart